naisargidave/space-missions/README.md

 ## Prototypes

-1. Below is a stacked bar chart that shows the Number of Space Missions by Company color coded by the status of the mission.
+1. Below is a stacked bar chart that shows the Number of Space Missions by Company color coded by the status of the mission.<br />
 ![image](https://user-images.githubusercontent.com/51784083/94752416-2b65da00-0359-11eb-8a70-958394a4aa75.png)

+2.